Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 See <a href="#testmanual_5_1">Test Groups</a> for the current list of available test groups and grids.

 Some tests involve data files (typically CAD models) which are located separately and are not included with OCCT code.
-The archive with publicly available test data files should be downloaded and installed independently on OCCT sources (from http://dev.opencascade.org).
+The archive with publicly available test data files should be downloaded and installed independently on OCCT sources (see http://dev.opencascade.org).

 @subsection testmanual_1_2 Intended Use of Automatic Tests